Trinity Foundation (Dallas): Televangelists

 Trinity Foundation's investigative work into the fundraising tactics of big-money televangelists first came to national attention in 1991 following a Primetime Live hidden-camera look at televangelist Robert Tilton.
 The foundation was instrumental in providing evidence for the many state and federal investigations of Tilton in the years that followed.

 Other televangelists investigated by Trinity include Benny Hinn, Jan and Paul Crouch Kenneth Copeland, Joyce Meyer, Paula White, Peter Popoff, W.V.
 Grant, and Edwin Barry Young.
-It has been a critic of the Trinity Broadcasting Network, and called for ministries of prominent tele-evangelists Billy and Franklin Graham, Charles Stanley, Ron Luce, and others to withdraw from the network.
+It has been a critic of the Trinity Broadcasting Network, and called for ministries of prominent televangelists Billy and Franklin Graham, Charles Stanley, Ron Luce, and others to withdraw from the network.

-Regarding Benny Hinn, Trinity claimed to have evidence showing that his ministry does not qualify as a church under Internal Revenue Service guidelines, as reported by The Dallas Morning News in July 2005.
-Specifically, Trinity claims that Hinn's ministry did not hold regular public worship services at its facility, as access is strictly limited to employees with access badges.